UCL-RITS/clinician-carpentry-python/_episodes/02-starting-with-data.md

 it was built to do.

 ## Pandas in Python
-One of the best options for working with tabular data in Python is to use the Python Data Analysis Library [pandas](https://pandas.pydata.org/).
+One of the best options for working with tabular data in Python is to use the Python Data Analysis Library [pandas][pandas].
 The pandas library provides data structures, produces high quality plots with the [matplotlib][matplotlib] library and integrates nicely with other several other Python data analysis libraries.